 The driving story behind the game is simple, putting you, the player, in charge of guiding a princess through a world full of difficulties, trials, and tribulations.
 From castles and countrysides to dreamscapes and surreal environments, Monument Valley is jam-packed with interesting environments and puzzles, and the game feels largely similar to something like FEZ, where you traverse through environmental puzzles around a 2.5D world.
 Much of the game draws its appeal from the sights and sounds—we can’t overplay how truly beautiful this game is, with incredible graphics and design and a painting-like world in every stage.
 In many ways, the puzzles are simply excuses to explore the world.
 The game asks for it to be played with headphones equipped, and it’s obvious why: the gorgeous sound setting is every bit as important as the minimal, gorgeous designs of the environment.

 As mentioned, Monument Valley tells a story during your time with the game, though it’s mostly told through unspoken cues spread throughout the world.
 This isn’t the type of story that’s being told through dialogue or cutscenes; rather, it’s hidden away, ready for those who want to see what’s happening inside the world.
 The game isn’t incredibly long, with most playthroughs clocking in at about an hour to an hour and a half, but that doesn’t mean Monument Valley isn’t a must-play.
 At $3.99, it is a bit steep for the limited gameplay time, depending on what you’re looking for in a mobile title, but from the gorgeous landscape to the emotional story, playing through the game was absolutely worth the cost of a movie rental at the same price.
-A sequel, Monument Valley 2, was released over this past summer for iOS and winter for Android, available for the same price of $3.99.
+A sequel, Monument Valley 2, was released in 2017 for iOS and winter for Android, available for the same price of $3.99.
 If you already played the first Monument Valley and you’re hungry for more from this team of designers, you’ll want to check out the sequel, previously featured on a round-up of the best apps of the month.
-It’s one of our favorite games of 2017.

 This list has RPGs, strategy games, puzzle and platformer adventures, and so much more—it’s only fair we also include one of the most popular game genres from the last half-decade of gaming.
 The roguelike, named after the classic 1980s game Rogue, has blown up in popularity thanks to games like Spelunky, The Binding of Isaac, and FTL: Faster Than Light.
 Roguelikes are defined by their dungeon crawling, procedurally-generated game levels, and permanent death of the player character.
 While some of the more popular roguelikes have stayed on their original platforms instead of expanding to mobile, the genre has seen some success on iOS and Android devices, and Pixel Dungeon is one of the best examples of the genre done right on mobile devices.